Energy Drinks Without Caffeine: What Actually Works (and What Doesn't)

 The researchers concluded with strong evidence that the decaffeinated energy drink was not effective at enhancing energy levels or any related cognitive or behavioral variables.

-This doesn't mean every caffeine-free formula is useless.
-It means that many of the ingredients commonly used in energy drinks without caffeine, including taurine, B vitamins, and glucuronolactone, don't produce a noticeable acute effect when caffeine is removed from the equation.
+This does not mean every caffeine-free formula is pointless.
+It means the category is much weaker than the branding often implies.
+It also means that many of the ingredients commonly used in energy drinks without caffeine, including taurine, B vitamins, and glucuronolactone, don't produce a noticeable acute effect when caffeine is removed from the equation.

 The decaffeinated segment is still the fastest-growing part of the energy drink market, with an estimated CAGR of 10.5% through 2030.
 But growth in sales doesn't equal growth in evidence.